Iceland Wants to Require Equal Pay for Women

 Monica Schipper / WireImage

-Also on Wednesday, Iceland’s Equality and Social Affairs Minister Thorsteinn Viglundsson attended a panel debate in Brussels with other European leaders, where he stated the approach towards equal pay standards
+Also on Wednesday, Iceland’s Equality and Social Affairs and Equality Minister Thorsteinn Viglundsson attended a panel debate in Brussels with other European leaders, where he stated the approach towards equal pay standards

+“We want to show the world that eradicating the gender pay gap is an achievable goal and we hope other nations will follow suit in adopting the Equal Pay Standard in years to come,” Viglundsson said in a statement.

-The new legislation, which Iceland is hoping to implement by 2022, comes
+The new legislation, which Iceland is hoping to implement by 2022, is scheduled to be tabled by the Parliament in March and will likely have support from both sides of the government.
+Along with the newly announced bill, Iceland also hopes to take steps towards boosting the number of women in STEM fields.

 As a leader in gender equality, Iceland has

-vowed to narrow the gender pay gap by 2020 and has set quotas for the number of women on corporate boards.
-The country ranks highest on the World Economic Forum’s Gender Gap Index, beating out the U.S., which placed 28 in 2016.
+vowed to eliminate the gender pay gap by 2022 and has set quotas for the number of women on corporate boards.
+The country has ranked highest on the World Economic Forum’s Gender Gap Index for eight years straight, beating out the U.S., which placed 28 in 2016.

 The nation’s most recent